RisingFlamesUK/kna-test-bed/docs/design.md

   - Suite/Schema step lines are read from JSON artifacts (`e2e/_suite-detail.json`, `e2e/_schema-detail.json`).
   - Scenario step severities come from `_scenario-detail.json` (single source of truth).
   - Each group prints: bullet → step lines → summary → log link → footer, without batching or pauses.
+  - Scenario area header prints both the test file and the active `tests.json` as absolute `file:///` URLs (pre-release variant preferred when `PRE_RELEASE_VERSION` is set and present).
+  - All log pointers are absolute `file:///` URLs.
   - Skip is included in counts.
 Taskless console noise is ignored to prevent bleed-through.

 ---